 Be In The Huddle of an NCAA or Pro Football Game

 First of all, I'm only 4'11 and weigh about a hundred pounds so the visual you get here should be entertaining enough!

 I Love College football so my first choice would to be in the huddle of the TCU Horned Frogs offense.
 As a season ticket holder I understand their offense and possibly I could add a good play or two!
-Come on Coach Patterson, what do you say?
+Come on Coach Dykes, what do you say?